 Gakkel Ridge lies deep in the ocean (5000 m; 16,000 ft).
 It is located at the north end of the Atlantic Ocean, above the Arctic Circle.
-Graduate student Gabriela Vega is working with samples collected by Linda Kuhnz during the AMORE expedition.
+Graduate student Gabriela Vega worked with samples collected by Linda Kuhnz during the AMORE expedition.
 One of the surprising results of AMORE was evidence of abundant hydrothermal venting, despite the Gakkel being a slow spreading center.
-Gabriela is identifying the animals that were collected, and is using taxonomic affinities and stable isotopic analysis to determine if they are likely to be ecoloigcally linked to hydrothermal activity
+Gabriela identified the animals that were collected, and used taxonomic affinities and stable isotopic analysis to determine if they are likely to be ecoloigcally linked to hydrothermal activity

 The American scientists cruised aboard the new U.S. Coast Guard icebreaker Healy.
 This huge ship is 420 feet long and can continually move through ice 4.5 feet thick at 3 knots.
 German scientists cruised aboard the icebreaker Polarstern.

 As the biologist aboard the USCGC Healy (the only one among many geoscientists!), my primary interest was in collecting deep-sea benthic, or sea-floor, organisms and animals from hydrothermal vent ecosystems.
 Because sunlight does not reach extreme depths in the ocean, organisms at vents rely primarily on chemosynthesis, or chemical energy, instead of photosynthesis-a unique and interesting way for organisms to make a living!
 Scientists have known about these ecosystems only since 1977.